Great Shefford railway station

-Great Shefford railway station was a railway station in Great Shefford, Berkshire, UK, on the Lambourn Valley Railway.
+Great Shefford railway station was a railway station in Great Shefford, Berkshire, England, on the Lambourn Valley Railway.

 History

-The station opened on 1 April 1898 as West Shefford.
+The station opened on 4 April 1898 as West Shefford.
 It was renamed Great Shefford in November 1900.

 In 1923, a crane costing £179 was installed to facilitate the handling of heavy goods – particularly timber.
 The crane had a loading capacity of 64 tons.
 The station had a coal yard, and also dealt with dairy produce, livestock, and racehorses.

 The station closed to all traffic on 4 January 1960.